jubu1989/baolaboratory.com/wordpress/wp-content/plugins/mystickymenu/readme.txt

-===Sticky Menu on Scroll, Sticky Header, Floating Notification Bar for Any Theme - myStickymenu===
+===Floating Notification Bar, Sticky Menu on Scroll, and Sticky Header for Any Theme - myStickymenu===
-Contributors: tomeraharon, galdub, premio
-Tags:menu, header, sticky menu, sticky header, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu, welcome bar, hello bar, top bar, sticky bar, floating bar, notification bar
+Contributors: tomeraharon, galdub, premio Tags:floating bar, notification bar, menu, header, sticky menu, sticky header, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu, welcome bar, hello bar, top bar, sticky bar
 Requires at least: 3.5.1
 Tested up to: 5.6
-Stable tag: 2.4.9
+Stable tag: 2.5
 License: GPLv2 or later

-This sticky menu plugin will make your menu or header stick to the top of page, when scrolled down and up.
-Also create a beautiful welcome notification bar with it.
+Create a beautiful welcome notification bar.
+This sticky menu plugin will also make your menu or header stick to the top of page, when scrolled down and up.

 == Description ==
-<strong>This sticky menu plugin will make your menu or header sticky on top of page, after desired number of pixels when scrolled.
+<strong>Use myStickymenu to create a beautiful notification bar for you website.
+You can also use this sticky menu plugin will make your menu or header sticky on top of page, after desired number of pixels when scrolled.
 You can use it also to create a Welcome bar for announcements, promotion and more.
 This lightweight plugin will help your visitors navigate easily and reach to the navigation menu without wasting time.
 Install My Sticky Menu and improve your website’s user experience!
 If you want to change the CSS style, disable on scroll down or disable on specific pages. check out the <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans">Pro version</a>.</strong>

 By default, myStickymenu should make your menu sticky without any adjustments on your end - which means your menu should become sticky right out of the box.
 Sticky menu is designed to use element class ".navbar" as "Sticky Class".
 That value should be modified in plugin settings for different themes to make it work.
 Sticky Class is actually nothing more than an element class (or id) of the element that should become sticky.

 [youtube  https://www.youtube.com/watch?v=G_7swGnRmN0]

-<strong>📢 New feature:</strong> Welcome Bar.
-Use this powerful feature to create a beautiful floating sticky notification bar.
+<strong>📢 Welcome Bar:</strong> Use this powerful feature to create a beautiful floating sticky notification bar.
 No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top notification bar is good to go!

 <strong>Let your visitors know about your company's Coronavirus COVID-19 updates</strong> - due to the latest Coronavirus COVID-19 outbreak, many of our users use the welcome bar to announce about their Coronavirus COVID-19 updates.
 You can use the notification bar as a Corona Virus - COVID-19 banner to make sure your visitors are up-to-date.